Sushreesatarupa/CSE-Third-Year/Microprocessor and Microcontrollers/Question/Midsem-2021.md

 ---

-19.What will be contents of accumulator and flags (CY, S, P and Z), after the execution of SUB D instruction?
+19. What will be contents of accumulator and flags (CY, S, P and Z), after the execution of SUB D instruction?
 Suppose,  A = C3 H and D = 3D H.

 **(1 Point)**

 **Answer:**